Inclusive digital technology course

 Course fee: £700

-Bookings for the current course are now open, so if you would like to apply please complete our online booking form:
+Bookings for the current course are now open, so if you would like to apply please complete our online booking form by Fri 28 February at the latest:

 This course will be facilitated by experienced professionals based at CALL Scotland who work closely with Moray House School of Education and Sport.